lk-geimfari/mimesis/docs/schema.rst

 The :func:`~mimesis.keys.apply_if` function conditionally applies a transformation based on a predicate function.
-If the condition is true, it applies the first transform; if false, it optionally applies an alternative transform or returns the value unchanged.
+If the condition is true, it applies the first transform; if false, it can optionally apply an alternative transform or return the value unchanged.

 This enables dynamic data transformations based on the generated value's characteristics.